UniqueNetwork/unique_evm_marketplace/README.md

 ![Install Polkadot{.js} Extension](./doc/step1-1.png)

-As a result you should see that little icon in the top right corner:
+Upon completing the installation successfully you should see the appropriate browser extension icon in the top right corner:

 ![Install Polkadot{.js} Extension](./doc/step1-2.png)